drod-96/SyntheticDHN/README.md

 This project humbly tries to propose a synthetic DHN generator using expertise-knowledge and graph theories.
 We recognise that many parts can be improved and we welcome all interested contributors from the community.

 Please contact us at dubon.rodrigue@imt-atlantique.fr.

+# Next version ...

+Next version of this approach will include an additional step which dimensions the pipes based on the position of the heat produces, the position and the level of heating demands of the substations.